2.3 Alternative Disclosure Requirements

 disclosures (which excludes investments in nonissuers and nonguarantors)

-are not material (i.e., the issuers and guarantors do not have material
+are not material (i.e., the issuer(s) and guarantor(s) do not have

-- A finance subsidiary5 issues a security that is fully and unconditionally guaranteed by the parent, and the security is not guaranteed by any other subsidiaries.
+- A finance subsidiary5 issues a debt security that is fully and unconditionally guaranteed by the parent company, and the debt security is not guaranteed by any other subsidiaries.

-- A finance subsidiary co-issues a security with the parent, and the security is not guaranteed by any other subsidiaries.
+- A finance subsidiary co-issues a debt security with the parent company on a joint and several basis, and the debt security is not guaranteed by any other subsidiaries.

 However, registrants that do not meet any of the criteria in